bad-Al-code/SecureVault/README.md

 Managing secrets and sensitive configuration files can be cumbersome.
 You often have to choose between unencrypted files in private repos or manually encrypting/decrypting files with tools like GPG before every use.
 SecureVault streamlines this entire workflow.

 - **✍️ Edit on the Fly:** Run `vault edit secrets.yml`, and the file is automatically decrypted into a temporary session, opened in your favorite editor (`$EDITOR`), and seamlessly re-encrypted on save.
 No more manual `decrypt -> edit -> encrypt` steps.
+- **🔑 Multiple Passwords Per File:** Add multiple passwords to a single encrypted file using envelope encryption.
+Perfect for team collaboration - each member can use their own password to access the same file.
+- **🔄 Key Rotation:** Change passwords without re-encrypting the entire file.
+Rotate keys instantly while maintaining access for other authorized users.
 - **🕰️ Never Lose a Change:** Every time you encrypt or edit a file, SecureVault automatically creates a version snapshot.
 Made a mistake?
 You can instantly view the `history` and `restore` any previous version.
-- **🎯 Simple and Secure:** Uses the industry-standard AES-256-CBC algorithm with PBKDF2 for key derivation.
+- **🎯 Simple and Secure:** Uses industry-standard AES-256-GCM for content encryption and AES-256-CBC with PBKDF2 for key encryption.
 It's strong, reliable, and requires no complex setup.

 ## ✨ Key Features

-- 🔒 **Robust Encryption**: AES-256-CBC encryption with a salted PBKDF2 key derivation ensures your data is secure.
+- 🔒 **Robust Encryption**: AES-256-GCM for content encryption with authenticated encryption and integrity protection.
+- 🔑 **Multi-Key Support**: Add multiple passwords to a single file using envelope encryption.
+Each password can decrypt the file independently.
 - ✏️ **Seamless Editing**: Automatically decrypts files for editing and re-encrypts on save.
 - 🗂️ **Built-in Version Control**: Every change is saved as a new version.
 View history, restore, and compare versions of any file.
+- 🔄 **Key Management**: Add, remove, rotate, and list passwords without re-encrypting the entire file.
 - 📂 **Batch Operations**: Encrypt or decrypt entire directory trees with a single command.
 - ⚙️ **Cross-Platform**: A single, dependency-free binary for Linux, macOS, and Windows.
 - 🛡️ **Secure by Design**: Password strength is enforced, and secure password prompts hide input.
+- 🔙 **Backward Compatible**: Fully supports legacy V1 vault files with automatic format detection.

 ## 🚀 Installation